 What should be of particular concern to employers is that your best people may be those most susceptible to burnout.
 “It is clear that burnout especially occurs in people who are engaged in their work,” Marks says.
 “They are willing to go the extra mile and, in doing so, actually go an extra hundred miles and totally overload themselves.
 People who don’t care about their work just don’t put in that extra discretionary effort that would tip them over the edge.”

 Many businesses are prioritizing employee mental health and well-being programs because of the pandemic.
-In a Robert Half survey, 45% of managers polled in Canada said their company has started offering mental health resources, and 39% say they now have general wellness programs in response to COVID-19.
+In a Robert Half survey, 45 per cent of managers polled in Canada said their company has started offering mental health resources, and 39 per cent say they now have general wellness programs in response to the pandemic.

 Marks says, “At Friday Pulse, we recommend organizations systematically ask every employee how they are feeling as often as every week,” Marks adds.
 “Doing this across the whole business ensures that there are fewer poorly managed teams as the scores show up quickly and senior leaders can step in to offer targeted support where it most needed.”

-When talking with your team, try to listen carefully to get an authentic sense of how they are feeling and coping with new stressors — a limit on socializing with others, fewer outlets for rest and relaxation, and virtual schooling, for example.
-Stress can also come from your staff seeing friends and family members being laid off, which can easily lead to feelings of job insecurity of their own.
+When talking with your team, listen carefully to get an authentic sense of how they’re feeling and coping with their stressors — fewer outlets for rest and relaxation, for example.
+Stress can also come from your staff having seen friends and family members being laid off, which can easily lead to feelings of job insecurity of their own.

-Your efforts to create a workplace conducive to mental well-being will not only benefit your employees but also your business.
+Your efforts to create a workplace conducive to good employee mental health will not only benefit your employees but also your business.
 By doing so, Marks estimates companies can yield a 5-fold return on investment.
 “The catch,” he says, “is you have to invest time and effort, not just money.”